Proverbs 20:7 (The Message) God-loyal people, living honest lives make it much easier for their children.

 I remember finding this photo some years ago and thought what a handsome man he was – downright cute.
 No wonder my mother lost her heart to him!
-It’s one of my very favorite.
+It is one of my very favorites.
 Here is is teaching at a Bible camp along the shore of Blue Lake, Alabama.

 In the early 90’s I was challenged to “bless” my parents while they were living instead of waiting until they were gone and then read something at a funeral service when they could not hear me.
 Here is the blessing I wrote for my father.

 From your integrity, I learned to trust you and others.